rei/rei-cedar-docs/docs/patterns/notifications/README.md

 - Notifications do not block a users access to the page and should not use a blocking overlay window
 - Notifications are not a part of the page content and become available when triggered by a user action

+Notifications may be used with the following message types

+ - Errors
+ - Warnings
+ - Success
+ - Page status
+ - Content updates

 ## Patterns
 (the following do not consider mobile app patterns)